slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Nothing is more terrible than to see ignorance in action."
 -- J.W.
 Goethe*

-> *"Never attribute to malice that which can be adequately explained by neglect."
+> *"A stupid man’s report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
--- Hanlon’s Razor*
+-- Bertrand Russell*

 > *"I have long held that stupidity is very largely the result of fear leading to mental inhibitions."
 -- Bertie Russell*